lightalchemist/colorize-image/README.md

 The sparse least squares optimization problem is solved using [Eigen3](https://eigen.tuxfamily.org/)'s [biconjugate gradient stabilized solver](https://eigen.tuxfamily.org/dox/classEigen_1_1BiCGSTAB.html).

-The coefficient matrix, $A$, has shape $N \times N$, where $N$ is the number of pixels in the image, but the sparse matrix format only requires us to store $O(NK)$ entries, where $K$ is roughly the number of neighbors for each pixel (currently set to 8).
+The coefficient matrix, `L`, has shape `N x N`, where `N` is the number of pixels in the image, but the sparse matrix format only requires us to store O(NK) entries, where `K` is roughly the number of neighbors for each pixel (currently set to 8).
 Due to the large size of this problem, this implementation can only color images of moderate size (~O(100) x O(100)), although if there is sufficient memory the program will still run.

 ## Compile